spthermo/spthermo.github.io/index.md

 ## About me

 I am a Ph.D.
 Candidate at the **Department of Electrical & Computer Engineering, University of Thessaly**.
-I received my diploma and MSc in Computer Engineering from the same department in 2013 and 2015 respectively.
-My Ph.D. is under the supervision of Prof. Gerasimos Potamianos, Dr. Petros Daras and Prof. Argyriou Antonios.
+I received my diploma and MSc in Computer Engineering from the same department in 2013 and 2015, respectively.
+My Ph.D. is under the supervision of Prof. Gerasimos Potamianos, Dr. Petros Daras.

 ## Areas of Interest

-* Computer Vision
+* Observation-based sensorimotor learning
+* Affordance modeling and understanding
+* Generative adversarial networks
-* Deep learning
+* Unsupervised and self-supervised learning
-* Mixed Reality

 ## Latest News